Explore

 Overview

-Download self-guided audio tour and you'll discover more on your Lake Tahoe road trip.
+Download the GuideAlong self-guided audio tour and you'll discover more on your Lake Tahoe road trip.
 Hear fascinating behind-the-scenes stories, local tips and directions play automatically along the route, all based on your location.

 You'll be guided to all of the area's famous highlights as well as lessor known gems including one of the most photographed places on earth, historical estates from the turn of the 20th century, and a famous mountain pass that has witnessed some epic moments in American history.